djrobbo83/Practical_ML_Course_Project/README.md

 This repo contains two main files:

-* PML_Course_Project.html : This file contains the output of the .Rmd file, best viewed in Google Chrome
+* index.html : This file contains the output of the .Rmd file, best viewed in Google Chrome
-* PML_Course_Project.Rmd : This contains all the code required to fully reproduce the analysis, including the packages required in R to run and also the appendix contains the version numbers of the various packages used as versioning of the packages may lead to small differences between the results shown in the .html file above and those obtained by running the .Rmd file.
+* index.Rmd : This contains all the code required to fully reproduce the analysis, including the packages required in R to run and also the appendix contains the version numbers of the various packages used as versioning of the packages may lead to small differences between the results shown in the .html file above and those obtained by running the .Rmd file.